Marcus Morris (publisher): Career

 Morris and his family moved to Epsom, Surrey, in 1950, and Hampson set up a studio on their house.
 In November 1951 Morris launched Girl, a girls' counterpart to the Eagle, followed by Robin (1953), for younger children, and Swift (1954), for an audience younger than Eagle and Girl but older than Robin.

 From 1954 to 1959 he was managing editor of Hultons' Housewife magazine, and he was also appointed a member of the Hulton Press management committee.
 He left Hultons in 1959 when they were taken over by Odhams Press, joining the National Magazine Company, a subsidiary of the Hearst Corporation, as editorial director.
 However, he continued to write serials for the Eagle in the early 1960s, mostly on historical or religious subjects and often in collaboration with Guy Daniel, including "The Golden Man", a biography of Sir Walter Raleigh drawn by Robert Ayton, and "The Road of Courage", a retelling of the life of Christ illustrated by Hampson and Joan Porter.

 He became managing director and editor-in-chief of the National Magazine Company in 1964.
 He was responsible for launching the British edition of Cosmopolitan, created the distributor Comag in association with Condé Nast, and increased the circulation of his magazines at a time when the market was declining.
-He became deputy chairman in 1979, received the OBE in 1983, and retired in 1984.
+He became deputy chairman in 1979, received the OBE in the 1983 New Year Honours, and retired in 1984.